PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-08 15:07:34
+Last updated: 2024-04-08 15:08:08
-Random Quote: Sometimes people make decisions, shit happens, and we gotta act accordingly. - Marty Byrde
+Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby